-The Clinical Affective Science Lab (CASL) is housed within the department of Psychological and Brain Sciences at the University of Massachusetts Amherst.
-At CASL, our goal is to better understand the difficulties people have in their emotional experience or the ways that they regulate their emotions.
+The Clinical Affective Science Lab is housed within the department of Psychological and Brain Sciences at the University of Massachusetts Amherst.

-Some people struggle with emotion regulation difficulties on a chronic basis.
-People with Borderline Personality Disorder (BPD) and related problems (e.g., self-injury, suicide attempts, substance use difficulties, intense emotional pain) have an especially difficult time regulating their emotions.
-As a result, much of our research focuses on the types of emotional difficulties experienced by persons with BPD or those who self-injure.
+Some people struggle with emotional difficulties on a chronic basis.
+People with borderline personality disorder (BPD) and those who engage in risky behaviors (e.g., self-injury, substance use) have an especially difficult time regulating their emotions.
+As a result, much of our research focuses on these problems.